Ginyee-W/Ginyee-W.github.io/content/authors/admin/_index.md

   - name: Nanyang Technological University
     url: https://www.ntu.edu.sg

-# Short bio (displayed in user profile at end of posts)
-bio: aaa

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.